A historical mistake

 At the end of the 18th century, even the most erudite of physicians believed in the existence of death-like states known as suspended animation.

-But Edmund Goodwyn (1756–1829), a mere medical student at the time dedicated his thesis to show that suspended animation was simply the physical manifestation of extreme hypoxia.
+But Edmund Goodwyn (1756–1829), a mere medical student at the time, dedicated his thesis to show that suspended animation was simply the physical manifestation of extreme hypoxia.

 His work helped establish the use of artificial ventilation for the treatment of asphyxia, even though many famous physicians of his time supported the use of ineffective resuscitation measures such as heat and exsanguination.

-Goodwyn’s remarkable dissertation not only contains the first account of diving bradycardia, but also the first vehement refutations of claims by his contemporaries that pulmonary circulation stopped during exhalation.
+Goodwyn’s dissertation not only contains the first account of diving bradycardia, but also the first vehement refutations of claims by his contemporaries that pulmonary circulation stopped during exhalation.

 .